635th Armored Regiment

+The 635th Armored Regiment is an armor regiment of the Kansas Army National Guard, organized under the U.S. Army Regimental System, with headquarters at Kansas City.

+History

+1st Battalion

-The 1st Battalion, 635th Armored Regiment is a combined-arms battalion of the 635th Armored Regiment, Kansas Army National Guard, United States Army.
-It is associated with the 155th Armored Brigade Combat Team.
-The 635th Armored Regiment takes its lineage from the 2nd Combined Arms Battalion, 137th Infantry Regiment "First Kansas", which, redesignated on 17 OCT 2020 while the 1st Combined Arms Battalion, 137th Infantry Regiment formed what would become the first part of the 635th Armored Regiment in late 2008, even though small formations existed, unofficially, before then.
+The 1st Battalion, 635th Armored Regiment, is associated with the 155th Armored Brigade Combat Team.
+The 635th Armored Regiment takes its lineage from the 2nd Combined Arms Battalion, 137th Infantry Regiment ("First Kansas") which was redesignated on 17 October 2020.
+The 1st Combined Arms Battalion, 137th Infantry Regiment had formed what would become the first part of the 635th Armored Regiment in late 2008.

-The battalion has two armored companies operating the M1A2 System Enhancement Package version 2 Abrams Battle Tank and one mechanized infantry company operating the M2A3 Bradley Infantry Fighting Vehicle.
+The battalion has two armored companies operating the M1A2 SEP v2 Abrams main battle tank and one mechanized infantry company operating the M2A3 Bradley infantry fighting vehicle.
 These companies are augmented with mortars, snipers, fires support, medical, and communications sections, and are sustained by an expeditionary forward support company.

-History

-Unit History

 The 1st Battalion, 635th Armor Regiment was originally constituted on 25 March 1953 in the Air National Guard as the 891st Engineer Aviation Battalion.
 On 1 August 1953, the battalion was allotted to the Kansas Army National Guard, and it was organized and federally recognized in January 1954, with personnel drawn from both new and existing units.
 Its initial headquarters was located in Manhattan, Kansas.

-In 1957, the battalion underwent a reorganization and was redesignated as the 891st Engineer Battalion.
-On 1 February 1976, the unit was converted and redesignated as the 635th Armor, becoming a parent regiment within the Combat Arms Regimental System (CARS) with the 1st Battalion as a constituent element.
+In 1957, the battalion was reorganized and redesignated as the 891st Engineer Battalion.
+On 1 February 1976, the unit was converted and redesignated as the 635th Armored Regiment, a parent regiment within the Combat Arms Regimental System (CARS), with the 1st Battalion as a constituent element.

-The 635th Armor was withdrawn from the Combat Arms Regimental System "CARS" on 1 June 1989 and reorganized under the U.S. Army Regimental System, with its headquarters remaining in Manhattan.
+The 635th Armor was withdrawn from the Combat Arms Regimental System on 1 June 1989 and reorganized under the U.S. Army Regimental System (USARS), with its headquarters remaining in Manhattan.
 In March 1990, the regiment was further reorganized to include the 1st and 2nd Battalions as elements of the 35th Infantry Division, with battalion headquarters in Manhattan and Salina, respectively.

-In 2008, the 1st Battalion of the 137th Infantry Regiment was consolidated into the 635th Armor, resulting in the combined unit being designated as the 1st Battalion, 635th Armor.
+In 2008 the 1st Battalion, 137th Infantry Regiment, which had been inactive since 1992, was consolidated into the 635th Armor, resulting in the combined unit being designated as the 1st Battalion, 635th Armor.